imzqqq/chat/website/spec/content/appendices.md

 over the actual content of the events.
 {{% /boxes/rationale %}}

-Chat user IDs are sometimes informally referred to as MXIDs.
+Matrix user IDs are sometimes informally referred to as MXIDs.

 ##### Historical User IDs